-We have audited the Public Library of Charlotte and Mecklenburg County's (the "Library") compliance with the types of compliance requirements described in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission that could have a direct and material effect on each of the Library's major state programs for the year ended June 30, 2019.
+We have audited the Public Library of Charlotte and Mecklenburg County, a component unit of Mecklenburg County, North Carolina's (the "Library"), compliance with the types of compliance identifies as subject to audit in the Audit Manual for Governmental Auditors in North Carolina, issued by the Local Government Commission that could have a direct and material effect on each of the Library's major state programs for the year ended June 30, 2022.
 The Library's major state program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.